near/NEPs/specs/Standards/Tokens/FungibleTokenBase.md

 It means in the async system, a contract can't rely on the state of another contract and assume it's not going to change.

 Instead the contract can rely on temporary partial lock of the state with a callback to act or unlock, but it requires careful engineering to avoid deadlocks.
 In this standard we're trying to avoid enforcing locks.
 A typical approach to this problem is to include an escrow system with allowances.
-This approach was initially developed for [NEP-21](https://github.com/nearprotocol/NEPs/pull/21) which is similar to the Ethereum ERC-20 standard.
+This approach was initially developed for [NEP-21](https://github.com/near/NEPs/pull/21) which is similar to the Ethereum ERC-20 standard.
 There are a few issues with using an escrow as the only avenue to pay for a service with a fungible token.
 This frequently requires more than one transaction for common scenarios where fungible tokens are given as payment with the expectation that a method will subsequently be called.
 For example, an oracle contract might be paid in fungible tokens.
 A client contract that wishes to use the oracle must either increase the escrow allowance before each request to the oracle contract, or allocate a large allowance that covers multiple calls.
 Both have drawbacks and ultimately it would be ideal to be able to send fungible tokens and call a method in a single transaction.
-This concern is addressed in the `nft_transfer_call` method.
+This concern is addressed in the `ft_transfer_call` method.
 The power of this comes from the receiver contract working in concert with the fungible token contract in a secure way.
 That is, if the receiver contract abides by the standard, a single transaction may transfer and call a method.
 Note: there is no reason why an escrow system cannot be included in a fungible token's implementation, but it is simply not necessary in the base standard.
 Escrow logic should be moved to a separate contract to handle that functionality.
 One reason for this is because the [Rainbow Bridge](https://near.org/blog/eth-near-rainbow-bridge/) will be transferring fungible tokens from Ethereum to NEAR, where the token locker (a factory) will be using the fungible token base standard.

 Prior art:
 - [ERC-20 standard](https://eips.ethereum.org/EIPS/eip-20)
-- NEP#4 NEAR NFT standard: [nearprotocol/neps#4](https://github.com/nearprotocol/neps/pull/4)
+- NEP#4 NEAR NFT standard: [near/neps#4](https://github.com/near/neps/pull/4)

 Learn about NEP-141:
 - [Figment Learning Pathway](https://learn.figment.io/network-documentation/near/tutorials/1-project_overview/2-fungible-token)

 ## Guide-level explanation
-[guide-level-explanation]: #guide-level-explanation

 We should be able to do the following:
 - Initialize contract once.
 The given total supply will be owned by the given account ID.